-All past due exposures are regarded as being impaired.
+All past due exposures as defined above are regarded as being impaired.

-Information on provisions for bad and doubtful debts is contained in note 13 to the Annual Report and Accounts.
+Information on provisions for bad and doubtful debts is contained in note 14 to the Annual Report and Accounts.

-The residual maturity of loan exposures is provided in note 25 of the Annual Report and Accounts, although clearly in respect of mortgages, they are usually repaid well before their contractual maturity.
+The residual maturity of loan exposures is provided in note 26 of the Annual Report and Accounts, although clearly in respect of mortgages, they are usually repaid well before their contractual maturity.

-Information on credit risk on loans and advances to customers is provided in note 28 of the Annual Report and Accounts.
+Information on credit risk on loans and advances to customers is provided in note 29 of the Annual Report and Accounts including the level of forbearance granted which at 31 March 2020 incorporates the forbearance granted to support borrowers in line with government and regulatory directive in the face of the Coronavirus pandemic.